College of Engineering

 Assistance in Finding Off-Campus Housing

-All exchange students will be assigned into the Prince House Dormitory.
-For room types, facilities, and fees, please visit: http://www.oia.ntu.edu.tw/study-at-ntu/why-study-at-ntu/accommodation
+Exchange students will be assigned to the Prince House Dormitory or Yuantong Dormitory.
+For room types, facilities, and fees, please visit Prince House: https://ntudorm.prince.com.tw/Introduction_List.aspx?MessageNo=00000014&MessageType=03

 Visa